-The Committee met eleven times during the year, for an average duration of approximately 2 hours and 10 minutes, with regular and assiduous average attendance rates of approximately 97%, along with the presence of the Chairperson of the Board of Statutory Auditors and/or at least one other Auditor.
+The Committee met ten times during the year, for an average duration of approximately 1 hours and 10 minutes, with regular and assiduous average attendance rates of approximately 93%, along with the presence of the Chairperson of the Board of Statutory Auditors and/or at least one other Auditor.
 At the invitation of the Chairperson of the Appointments and Remuneration Committee, the Chairperson of the Board of Directors, the Chief Executive Officer, the General Manager and the Chief Financial Officer and some of the Company's consultants attended the meeting.
+The following company department managers were involved in meetings of the Committee held in 2022, with the frequency of attendance set out below: General Counsel (100%), CFO (40%), General Manager (60%) (we note that the limited participation of the CFO and General Manager, on an individual basis, is due to the departure of the latter individual during the Year and, following this, the invitation of the CFO, for the relevant activities and functions, to the meetings of the corporate bodies).